Consumer Product Safety Commission.

-Requirements for Suction Cups (added in 2001): Seats with suction cups are tested as follows.
+Requirements for Suction Cups (added in 2001): Seats with suction cups Start Printed Page 74880are tested as follows.
 After soaking in water, a 25-pound vertical pull test is performed in an attempt to remove the suction cups from the seat.
 After soaking in water, a 25-pound pull test is performed on a seat installed on a smooth bathing surface, in an attempt to disengage the suction cups from the bathing surface.
 The seat is installed and removed 2000 times on a smooth bathing surface and the second pull test is repeated.

 Leg Openings (added in 2003): A torso probe is inserted in the most adverse orientation into each opening of the bath seat from the direction of the occupant seating surface.
 A 15-pound force is applied.
 To comply, the bath seat must not permit passage of the torso probe.
 The tapered end of a shoulder probe is inserted in the most adverse orientation into each opening of the bath seat from the direction of the occupant seating surface.
 A 15-pound force is applied to the probe in the direction of the major axis.
 The force is released and a 10-pound force is applied to the top 1.0 inch perimeter of the probe in a direction vertically toward the seating surface.
 To comply, the 1.0 inch perimeter shall not be permitted to contact the seating surface of the bath seat.